2roptsev/ru_text_generation/README.md

 ## Features

-- Allows to train text generation and try different tokens levels
+- Allows to train text generation and try different token levels
 - Different generators: argmax, distributional, beam search
 - Train or finetune on any text file